coracle-social/pomade/README.md

 - Email/otp "log in" such that users can recover a signing session with only an email.
 - Key recovery such that users can recover their secret key, with no trusted third parties.

+WARNING: this protocol has not been audited, and I don't really know what I'm doing.
+There could be fatal flaws resulting in key loss, theft, denial of service, or metadata leakage.
+Use this at your own risk.

 ## Components

 ### Client